rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 * `/s1/.../sk` - the rooted path of set `sk` begins with its root set `s1`.
 * `#p` refers to the length of the rooted path `p`.

-Note that each element in such a rooted path is a set of possibly infinitely many elements.
+Note that each element in such a rooted path is a set of elements.

 ```
 |-A-------|   |-B-----------|